7 Aug ’19, The Prince Albert (Brighton) – CCZH Photography

 Photos of the band onstage at the Guitars Who Cares all-dayer, put on by Poupee Visage at Green Door Store (as you just might be able to tell from the glowing backdrop).
 They’re grainy because they’re stills from a video camera – sadly the footage was unusable because we were too loud for the mic.
 It was a good gig.

-Here are two free downloads, moved across to Bandcamp from Soundcloud:
+Here’s a free download, moved across to Bandcamp from Soundcloud.

 Please, feel free to pig out on all of the above.